MorelliCode/odin_project/css-exercises-MorelliCode/flex/03-flex-header-2/README.md

 ### Self Check
 - Everything is centered vertically inside the header.
+  - Yes.
+By applying align-items to center (in the whole header class)
 - There is 8px space between everything and the edge of the header.
+  - Yes (although I used 10px).
+This was done by setting padding in the header class
 - Items are arranged horizontally as seen in the outcome image.
+  - Yes.
+This was done by setting flex on the elements, and setting justify-content to space-between in the header class
 - There is 16px between each item on both sides of the header.
+  - Yes.
+This was done by setting a gap of 20px (in my case)
 - flex is used to arrange everything.
+  - Indeed, it was!